Obama speaks to Saudi king, White House plans Camp David statement

-The meeting would include an announcement on integrating ballistic missile defense architecture as well as more military exercises to address maritime, counterterrorism, air and missile defense challenges, U.S. officials told reporters on a conference call.
+The meeting would include an announcement on integrating ballistic missile defence architecture as well as more military exercises to address maritime, counterterrorism, air and missile defence challenges, U.S. officials told reporters on a conference call.

 The leaders would also discuss ways to work together to harden government infrastructure against cyber hackers, the officials said.